 Schuyler Flatts Cultural Park, located off Broadway in Menands(just north of the city of Albany), is the site of the former Schuyler Homestead and is a National Historic Landmark.
 This 43 acre park is a nice change of pace to the urban settings around it.
 During colonial and revolutionary wars this land was used as encampments for soldiers moving either westward or northward, and before that Native Americans met and traded here.
 The Schuyler family lived on this land for many generations until the early 20th century(1692-1910).

+There is plenty of parking along the access road as well as a parking lot near a pavilion area.
 The park consists of a large grassy plot with a paved walkway that circles the park with interpretive signs along the way.
 Today, the scene was much different with over a foot of freshly fallen snow.

 There were tracks though the snow but most of the open fields were pure untouched white.